TylerTemp/SaintsField/README.md

 This feature is heavily inspired by [Scene-View-Picker](https://github.com/RoyTheunissen/Scene-View-Picker)!
 If you like this feature, please consider go give them a star!

-Because Scene-View-Picker does not [provide API for script calling](https://github.com/RoyTheunissen/Scene-View-Picker/issues/4), I have to completely re-write the logic for in SaintsField instead of dependend on it.
+Because Scene-View-Picker does not [provide API for script calling](https://github.com/RoyTheunissen/Scene-View-Picker/issues/4), I have to completely re-write the logic for in SaintsField instead of depended on it.

 ### `DrawLabel` ###